-- The Workgroup revised the code descriptors to state providers should perform a “medically appropriate history and/or examination”
+- The workgroup revised the code descriptors to state providers should perform a “medically appropriate history and/or examination”

-- Allow physicians to choose whether their documentation is based on Medical Decision Making (MDM) or Total Time:
+Allow physicians to choose whether their documentation is based on Medical Decision Making (MDM) or Total Time

-- MDM: The Workgroup did not materially change the three current MDM sub-components, but did provide extensive edits to the elements for code selection and revised/created numerous clarifying definitions in the E/M guidelines.
+- MDM: The workgroup did not materially change the three current MDM sub-components, but did provide extensive edits to the elements for code selection and revised/created numerous clarifying definitions in the E/M guidelines.
 (See below for additional discussion.)

 - Time: The definition of time is minimum time, not typical time, and represents total physician/qualified health care professional (QHP) time on the date of service.
 The use of date-of-service time builds on the movement over the last several years by Medicare to better recognize the work involved in non-face-to-face services like care coordination.
 These definitions only apply when code selection is primarily based on time and not MDM.

 The Panel used the current CMS Table of Risk as a foundation for designing the revised required elements for MDM.
 Current CMS Contractor audit tools were also consulted to minimize disruption in MDM level criteria.

 - The Panel created a shorter prolonged services code that would capture physician/QHP time in 15-minute increments.
 This code would only be reported with 99205 and 99215 and be used when time was the primary basis for code selection.

 The CPT Editorial Panel took seriously the charge to create revisions to the E/M code descriptors and guidelines and outlined four primary objectives to this important work: